Apple-supaporn/hw20-express-react-portfolio-copy/README.md

 ## Deploy Frontend

+Once everything seems working, do the following.

+- go to your package.json and replace the "build" script with this: `"build": "CI= react-scripts build",`

 - add all files to staging `git add .`

 - commit `git commit -m "frontend complete"`

 - push your work to github and make sure your app is ready to go

-- go to your heroku dashboard and deploy using your github repo
+- go to netlify.com and create an account with your personal github account

+- on your netlify dashboard click `add new site` > `import from a project` > `deploy with github`

+- after you allow access and select the repo you want to deploy and select the main branch to deploy from

+- enter the build settings with the data in the image [](https://imgur.com/a/LziwUwk)

+- if you have environmental variables, you can enter them now or add them later on

-- make sure to deploy BOTH your front and back ends (make sure your localhost urls are now your heroku urls)
+- make sure to deploy BOTH your front and back ends (make sure your localhost urls are now your netlify urls)

 - You've deployed your portfolio!!!